cjbcross/aiven-assignment/README.md

 Important note: the --nr-messages parameter is optional.
 However, if this parameter is not used, your main app will run continuously until forcing an exit during the runtime.

-These parameters will invoke the JAzzProvider class and send messages to the Kafka service running in Aiven.
+These parameters will invoke the JazzProvider class and send messages to the Kafka service running in Aiven.
 JazzProvider code provided below for review:

 ```python
 class JazzProvider(BaseProvider):